cryptomius/Bitfinex-Auto-Stop-121-Scale-Out/README.md

 When entering a trade it is often desirable to scale out 50% when you have reached a 1:1 reward vs risk threshold.
 This makes the trade risk-free from this point on.

-This Node JS script executes a long/short order when a trigger price is reached, then automatically places a stop order and a 'one-cancels-other' limit+stop order to protect your position from loss and scale-out 50% at 1:1.
+This Node JS script allows you to enter a position based on stop, market, or limit entry order, then automatically places a stop order and a 'one-cancels-other' limit+stop order to protect your position from loss, scaling out 50% at 1:1.
+It also monitors the ticker to ensure your stop isn't hit prior to entry.

 You will need to download and install the following: